MileHacker Logo

 Wildlife Viewing

-Fota Wildlife Park (east of Cork City, short train/car journey) offers an unique safari-like experience with animals roaming in natural habitats.
+Fota Wildlife Park (east of Cork City, short train/car journey) offers an unique safari-an experience like with animals roaming in natural habitats.
 A major family attraction and conservation center.

 Waterways & Coastal Trips